LucasGallone/WestBroadcast-Encoder/README.md

 This project uses the FFmpeg executable for encoding audio streams.
 <br>
 <br>
-• License: FFmpeg is licensed under the GNU General Public License (GPL) v3.0.
+• <b>License:</b> FFmpeg is licensed under the GNU General Public License (GPL) v3.0.
 <br>
-• Redistribution: The binary provided in this repository is an unmodified static version compiled by [Gyan.dev.](https://www.gyan.dev/ffmpeg/builds/)
+• <b>Redistribution:</b> The binary provided in this repository is an unmodified static version compiled by [Gyan.dev.](https://www.gyan.dev/ffmpeg/builds/)
 <br>
-• Source Code: In accordance with the GPL license, the FFmpeg source code is available on [ffmpeg.org.](https://ffmpeg.org/)
+• <b>Source Code:</b> In accordance with the GPL license, the FFmpeg source code is available on [ffmpeg.org.](https://ffmpeg.org/)
 <br>
-• Trademark: FFmpeg is a registered trademark of Fabrice Bellard, creator of the FFmpeg project.
+• <b>Trademark:</b> FFmpeg is a registered trademark of Fabrice Bellard, creator of the FFmpeg project.
 <br>
 <br>
 For more details, please refer to the `FFmpeg-LICENSE.txt` file included in this repository.